 No prior coursework or knowledge in Maya language is necessary

 Home-stays provide linguistic and cultural immersion.
 Families are carefully selected based on the Program Director’s 24 years of experience in the community of Pisté.
-Participants are required to purchase a hammock for sleeping in homestays; a special hammock shopping trip to a nearby town is organized during the first days of the program.
+Participants are required to purchase a hammock for sleeping in homestays.
+The cost of a true Yucatec hammock made for daily sleeping use (versus one bought in a tourist context) varies between $35 to $60.
+A special hammock shopping trip to a nearby town is organized during the first days of the program.

 Posada Lodging and Meals: OSEA partners with the Posada Olalde a Maya family-run posada that offers superior linguistic immersion and cross-cultural experience.
 Victor Olalde, owner and tour guide, has been a friend and collaborator of OSEA for over 20 years.
 He has significant cross cultural experience with OSEA students and tourists and he has often worked as the Student Liaison for OSEA.
 This experience helps make the Posada Olalde a particularly welcome place to stay.
 The Posada Olalde provide a comfortable experience with privacy, study areas, internet, immersion, and ease of a hotel.
 The Posada Olalde is ideally situated within 2 blocks of the OSEA Headquarters, one block from the main road of Pisté, and 20 minutes walking distance from Chichén Itzá.

 The cost of Lodging and Meals are adjusted every year in accordance with the cost of living and the exchange rate with the Mexican peso (mxn).
 The prices are set in the fall of each year as an estimated price.
-The fluctuations in the exchange rate have forced us to establish a price verification of lodging and meals in mid-April.
-OSEA reserves the right to modify the fee for room and board from $50 to $100 if the price of the peso rises over half a point compared to the rate in the fall when estimated prices were established.
-This rise in cost will be communicated as soon as possible.
-In cases where such a change is warranted, participants can be assured that the additional funds are directly paid to homestay families and meal providers.
+The fluctuations in the exchange rate have forced us to establish a price verification of lodging and meals in April.
+OSEA reserves the right to slightly adjust the fee for room and board from $50 if the value of the peso to the dollar rises significantly more than half a point compared to the fall rate when the estimated prices were established.
+In the case of such a fluctuation, the change in cost basis will be communicated as soon as possible.
+In the case that such a change is warranted, participants are guaranteed that the additional funds are directly paid to homestay families, meal providers, and student lodging.

 Mexican and other Latin American Nationals who are not Studying in the USA or Europe: